railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

    *Screen defining a Bill of Materials*

 In the area below the bill of materials you should set the finished product, which will be manufactured or assembled.
-Once the product has been selected, Open ERP automatically completes the name of the bill of materials and the default Unit of Measure for this product.
+Once the product has been selected, OpenERP automatically completes the name of the bill of materials and the default Unit of Measure for this product.

 The type of BoM (:guilabel:`BoM Type` : Phantom or Normal) and